Sokkeldirektoratet

 Electronics

-(1) Measurement data shall be transferred digitally from electronics to the measuring system’s computer system.
+(1) Measurement data shall be transferred digitally from the electronics to the measuring system’s computer system.
 Analogue transfer of measurement data can be used if it can be documented that digital transfer is impractical.
-The documentation requirement does not apply for pulsed data from meters.
-As regards pulsed data from meters, the greatest permitted error rate is one pulse per 100,000 pulses.
+The documentation requirement does not apply to pulsed data from meters.
+For pulsed data from meters, the greatest permitted error rate is one pulse per 100,000 pulses.

-(2) It shall be possible to revise configuration and calibration data in electronics.
+(2) It shall be possible to audit configuration and calibration data in the electronics.

 Section 35.